Cattle Posted New Lows for the Move

-Nearby cattle futures are recovering with a Turnaround Tuesday session.
-The Feb contract is back up by $1.82.
-Nearby feeders are working 2% to 2.2% higher, with a $4.75 gain in March.
+The nearby live cattle futures fell triple digits again on Monday, led by a $2.05 drop for Feb.
+Feeders were also red on Monday, closing the session with $3.65 to $3.90 losses of as much as 1.8%.
 There were no confirmed cash trades on Monday, with cash trade last week mostly $174-$175.
 The 12/1 CME Feeder Cattle Index was $223.27, down by another $2.62.

-USDA’s Wholesale Boxed Beef prices dropped another 91 cents in Choice and another $4.19 in Select on Tuesday morning.
+Afternoon Boxed Beef prices were weaker on Monday, with a $2.47 drop in Choice and a $2.66 weaker Select.
 USDA reported cattle slaughter at 125k head for Monday, compared to 123k head last week and 125k during the same Monday last year.

 On the date of publication, Alan Brugler did not have (either directly or indirectly) positions in any of the securities mentioned in this article.
 All information and data in this article is solely for informational purposes.
 For more information please view the Barchart Disclosure Policy here.